Flymo EasiLife 500

 - Self-mulching, this lawn mower drops your grass clippings back into the lawn - acting as a natural fertiliser for a healthier, greener lawn

-- Cover the garden without the restriction of a power cord, for greater freedom and flexibility
+- Cover the garden without the restriction of a power cord, for ideal freedom and flexibility

 - Utilises an irregular mowing pattern to ensure full coverage of any garden shape